MikeGarde/MLB-data/README.md

 Please note the data this tool collects is [copyrighted by MLBAM](http://gdx.mlb.com/components/copyright.txt) and cannot be used for commercial purposes.

-The [MLB API](https://appac.github.io/mlb-data-api-docs/) is very useful but is somewhat sloppy.
+The [MLB API](https://appac.github.io/mlb-data-api-docs/) is very useful but somewhat sloppy.
 This tool aims to make their data available to you and me but in a usable format.

 ## Using the Tool